francisco-vpereira/ForceraIntership/scripts/README.md

 *Preliminary version of the final product.
 The **functions.py** script contains helper functions to extract information from the main table in the database.*

-#### 5. AWS_step

-Descrição do procedimento para pôr o código a correr nunma função Lambda diariamente.

-*Description of the procedure to run the code in a Lambda function daily.*